Aloke Ray QC

 “Clients describe him as “strong, commercial and very articulate” with “excellent cross-examination skills” and “a good lead advocate with excellent knowledge of arbitration processes”.
 (Chambers Asia Pacific)

-Aloke is partner and Co-Head of the International Arbitration practice in London.
-He represents clients in international arbitrations under the rules of all major arbitral institutions, with a particular focus on disputes in the oil and gas, power, construction, financial services and telecommunications sectors.
+Aloke is a Partner in the Firm's International Arbitration Practice and was recently appointed Queen's Counsel.
+After having led the Firm's Arbitration Practice in Asia for many years, Aloke is the Co-Head of the Arbitration Practice in London.
+He has represented clients as lead counsel under the rules of all major arbitral institutions, with particular experience of the oil and gas, power, construction and financial services sectors.

 First Class Honours